jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, CMake, Qt, QtQuick, QML, Python, Linux, Windows, MacOS, Android, iOS, Objective-C++, Git
 * **Contributions:** Qt
-* As the first developer hired after spin-off from Willow Garage, joined the team responsible for both the embedded and client (“pilot”) software for the acclaimed Beam remote presence robot
+* As the first developer hired after spin-off from Willow Garage, joined the embedded and client (“pilot”) software team for the acclaimed Beam remote presence robot
 * Ported pilot software to iOS and Android, successfully devising a mobile driving model and UI that achieved both safety and usability
 * Led the addition of a high-definition PTZ camera and laser pointer feature: delegated tasks, collaborated on design, and contributed code
 * Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization